vmware/vic-ui/appliance-ui/API_REQUIREMENTS.md

     - #### Request body

-      ```username=string``` (required)

-      ```password=string``` (required)
+      ```
+      {
+        username: string;
+        password: string;
+      }
+      ```

     - #### Notes

-      This endpoint is a gate keeper that will return a token that will be validated for any action in the Configuration secion of the Appliance Admin UI.
+      This endpoint returns a token that will be validated for any action in the Configuration secion of the Appliance Admin UI.
 In a success response it should return a JWT token that could be used by UI to keep a user session alive for a certain period of time.
 How long we want to keep the token valid is pending further discussions

 ## Appliance
   - ### isApplianceReady

     - #### Purpose

-      Check if the web interface of the VIC Appliance is ready to be accessed before any critical tasks are completed during the appliance boot
+      Check if the web interface of the VIC Appliance is ready to be accessed.

     - #### Method